angelopoerio/misc/README.md

 # perf_tests
 An experiment with perf-tools

+# HttpStats
+Retrieve system metrics by a simple Http interface

 # list_logs
 Try to list the log files of an application
 Example usage: sudo ./list_logs.sh $(pidof mysqld)